vs11official/apprelease/README.md

 	•	ESPAsyncWebServer
 	•	ArduinoJson
 	4. Upload the Code:
-	•	Use the provided xiao_esp32c3.ino code.
+	•	Use the code provided above.
-	•	Configure Wi-Fi credentials or Bluetooth settings in the code.
+	•	Configure Wi-Fi credentials in the code.
 	•	Connect the board and upload the code via Arduino IDE.

 3. How to Use